 On July 2nd 2004 I posted a small article about stapling sheets of paper together.
 We all have these small thoughts but don't usually say them out loud - this time I did.

-I asked myself what is the best angle to staple sheets of paper at?
+What is the best angle to staple sheets of paper at, I asked myself?

 This simple article on how to staple papers together was picked up by Metafilter and traffic went mad for a few weeks.
 Readers wanted more info and suggestions were that a thesis should be written, so I expanded it and I even had to change the original graphics as someone, quite rightly pointed out that one was technically incorrect.
 I was still getting searches through to the new website for this article several years later so decided to republish it.
 Here is the article: